DownToZero-Cloud/dtz-sdk-for-rust/dtz-core/docs/DefaultApi.md

 ## issue_certificate

 > issue_certificate(issue_certificate_request)
+issue a certificate

-issue a certificate, the certificate will only be issued on the first name.
+issue a certificate -  if no certificate exists a new one is issued, if a certificate exists a new one will only be issued 3 days before its expiration

 ### Parameters